 James and Elizabeth Toy Family

-James and Elizabeth Toy with their children, Alice, Arthur and Harry
+James and Elizabeth Toy and children, Alice, Arthur and Harry.

 Alice Beatrice Toy was born in January 1887.
 Arthur Toy was born in April 1890.
 Harry Toy was born in January 1892.

 Their three other children included Ruth Toy, born in Feb.
 1894, Paul Toy, born in July 1899 and Anne Toy, born on Dec.
 5, 1901 in West Virginia.
 Anne died on Feb.
 21, 1993 in Baden, Beaver, PA.

 Harry Toy graduated from the Detroit School of Law and eventually became the Attorney General for Michigan and then a Michigan Supreme Court Justice.